- Get Registered

 Type of information processed

-The Society for the Environment processes the following personal information: names, personal addresses, telephone number, email address and date of birth of Chartered Environmentalists and Registered Environmental Technicians, as well as the names and contact details of people who provide them through contacting us on the website or sharing them at events.
+The Society for the Environment processes the following personal information: names, personal addresses, Licenced Body membership number, email address and date of birth of Chartered Environmentalists and Registered Environmental Technicians.

 The needs we have for processing personal data are recorded on the public register maintained by the Information Commissioner.
 We notify and renew our notification on an annual basis as the law requires.